decentraland/schemas/report/schemas.api.md

     const // (undocumented)
     validate: ValidateFunction<Store>;
 }

+// Warning: (ae-missing-release-tag) "SyncDeployment" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export type SyncDeployment = SnapshotSyncDeployment | PointerChangesSyncDeployment;

 // Warning: (ae-missing-release-tag) "ThirdPartyProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //